 When a child is registered for multiple Edutest client schools and is required to complete a test on a day when more than one of the schools they have applied to share the same test date and common examination, Edutest will automatically allocate the sitting school and the child will be expected to sit the examination at that allocated school.
 If you have a sitting school preference, please email firstname.lastname@example.org immediately upon completing your application with your reason.
 It will be noted.
 There is, however, no guarantee that your preference will be able to be accommodated as some schools have additional assessment requirements or their venue has a maximum capacity.
 Venue changes will not be able to be considered in the eight(8) days prior to a school's test day. https://aus.edutest.com.au

-Generally, your child only needs to sit ONE test each year.
+Generally, your child only needs to sit ONE test each semester.
 If you apply to more than one school, then your child must sit at the school with the first or earliest test date.
-Your child's results will then be transferred by Edutest to the other schools that you have applied to in that year; that is, to schools that have not yet conducted their examinations.
+Your child's results will then be transferred by Edutest to the other schools that you have applied to in that semester; that is, to schools that have not yet conducted their examinations.
 Some schools however, do not share results.
 Please refer to the special conditions associated with these schools: Schools List

 To access your parent portal click HERE